NeraiCorp/getUserBarcode/README.md

 ### <a name="node-example">Using node</a>

-The following example illustrates the use of QuaggaJS within a node environment.
+The following example illustrates the use of getUserBarcode within a node environment.
 It's almost identical to the browser version with the difference that node does not support web-workers out of the box.
 Therefore the config property `numOfWorkers` must be explicitly set to `0`.